Michelle-L/Tendermint-Core-DEV-SESSIONS/README.md

 # Tendermint-Core-DEV-SESSIONS
 The Tendermint Core developer call is comprised of both [Interchain Foundation](http://interchain.io) and [All in Bits](https://tendermint.com) team members discussing the development of [Tendermint BFT](https://github.com/tendermint/tendermint) and related research.
-The goal of the Tendermint Core developer calls is to provide transparency into the decision making process, technical information, update cylces etc.
+The goal of the Tendermint Core developer calls is to provide transparency into the decision making process, technical information, update cycles etc.

 We'll have two formats: